gatling/gatling/src/docs/content/reference/current/http/tls/index.md

 ## Disabling SNI

 By default, since JDK7, JDK enables [SNI](http://en.wikipedia.org/wiki/Server_Name_Indication) by default.
-This can cause SSL handshake exceptions, such as `handshake alert:  unrecognized_name` when server names are not properly configured on the server side.
+This can cause TLS handshake exceptions, such as `handshake alert:  unrecognized_name` when server names are not properly configured on the server side.
 Browsers are more loose than JDK regarding this.

 If you want to disable SNI, you can set the `gatling.http.ahc.enableSni` property to `false` in `gatling.conf`.

+## TLSv1.3

+Gatling supports TLSv1.3 as long as your Java version supports it as well, which means running **at least 1.8.0_262**.
+TLSv1.3 is enabled by default.

 ## Configuring KeyStore and TrustStore